AntonXue/tf_logic/README.md

     --output_dir attention_heatmaps_llama
 ```

+NOTE:

+1. You need to obtain an access token from huggingface to use the Llama models.
+This token can then be stored as an environment variable `HF_TOKEN` which will be used by the the `plot_llama-heatmaps.py` script.
-NOTE: You need a GPU with > 28GB of RAM to support `llama-2-7b-chat` with the
+2. You need a GPU with > 28GB of RAM to support `llama-2-7b-chat` with the
 default precision.
 We cannot guarantee that running the model with a lower precision
 will reproduce the results.